White Africans of European ancestry: Angola

 When Angola won independence from Portugal in 1975, most British people in Angola resettled in the United Kingdom, South Africa, Namibia (South-West Africa), Zimbabwe (Rhodesia), Portugal or Brazil.
 Meanwhile, most from Mozambique left for either Zimbabwe (Rhodesia), South Africa or the UK.
 However, even before 1975, the number of British people in Angola and Mozambique was small, especially compared to the inhabiting Portuguese population.

 Mozambique

 When Mozambique gained independence from Portugal in 1975, most British people left for either Rhodesia or South Africa, while others resettled in Portugal and Brazil.
 However, just like Angola, the British population in Mozambique is/was tiny compared to both their share of the nation's population and in comparison to the Portuguese.

 Elsewhere

 Sizable numbers of people of British descent are also nationals of Ghana, Namibia, Tanzania, Swaziland (3% of the population), Nigeria, and Botswana.
 In addition, nearly 10,000 white Ugandans of British extraction were living under the regime of Idi Amin as recorded by Time Magazine in 1972.
-Due to the subsequent deterioration of conditions under Amin (Including the constant threat of forced expulsion), most of the local British diaspora emigrated to the United Kingdom and South Africa.
-2,500 people from the United Kingdom currently live in Uganda.
+Due to the subsequent deterioration of conditions under Amin (including the constant threat of forced expulsion), most of the local British diaspora emigrated to the United Kingdom and South Africa.
+In 2006, approximately 2,500 Britons lived in Uganda.